Mayville, New York: Geography

 7 mi south of the New York State Thruway (I-90) at Westfield.

 Mayville is the nearest village to the Chautauqua Institution, which draws thousands of visitors during the summer months.
-Businesses in the village do a brisk tourist business both with Chautauquans and with visitors to cottages and resorts on the east and west sides of the lake.
+Businesses in the village do a tourist business both with Chautauquans and with visitors to cottages and resorts on the east and west sides of the lake.

 According to the United States Census Bureau, the village has a total area of 5.16 km2, all land.

 Climate

 Mayville has a humid continental climate (Köppen Dfb), typical of southwestern New York state.
 Winters are cold and snowy, while summers are warm and humid.